swarup81/Amazon_Vine_Analysis/README.md

 # Summary:

-I don't see any positivity bias for reviews in the vine program because both vine and non-vine review percentages are the same.
+I don't see any positivity bias for reviews in the vine program because both vine and non-vine review percentages are the same which is 46.99%.
 Additional analysis would be summarizing data to get a summary of statistics (mean, SD, and IQR values) for star rating for both vine and non-vine reviews.